It’s hard to underestimate the value of writing a proper band (or artist) bio.

 Guess what people are looking for when they finish reading your bio?
 If they are in the industry, they are looking for your contact information.

 So don’t disappoint!
-If they are already excited about your band and want to book you for an upcoming event, don’t put another step between them and getting in touch with you.
+If they are already excited about your band and want to book you for an upcoming event (logic need not apply here because people make decisions on emotion anyway), don’t put another step between them and getting in touch with you.

 So there you have it.
 These are the seven elements your cut-and-paste bio should contain.